kivattt/kivaserverutils/README.md

 Players can spawn randomly around the spawn set by `/spawnset`, so it's not always a perfect coordinate

-Doing `/sethome` then covering up the home location with blocks, unloading the chunk its in, then doing `/home` can make you fall into an underground cave this will also affect other commands like `/spawn`, since it's really an underlying issue with teleporting
+Doing `/sethome` then covering up the home location with blocks, unloading the chunk its in, then doing `/home` can make you fall into an underground cave\
+This will also affect other commands like `/spawn`, since it's really an underlying issue with teleporting

 You can't place blocks beside protected regions when right-clicking a block in the region